 Audit.
 Students may audit a course when they want to attend a class but do not want to receive credit or a grade for that course.
 Students who wish to audit a course indicate so at the time of enrollment.
 Students who satisfactorily complete an audited course, including regular attendance, will receive an audit notation on their transcript.
 They will not receive credit or a grade.
 The college charges full tuition to audit a course.
-Students who wish to change from taking a course for credit to auditing must acquire written permission from the instructor prior to the course withdrawal deadline and file the appropriate form with Enrollment Services.
-Changing from credit to audit may affect a student's financial aid.

 Withdraw/Drop.
-Students may drop a course at any time prior to the census date listed in the academic calendar (usually day 10 of the semester) using WebAdvisor or by going to Enrollment Services.
+Students may drop a course at any time prior to the census date listed in the academic calendar (usually day 10 of the semester) using WebAdvisor, myCCinfo, or by going to Enrollment Services.
 Dropped courses are not recorded on a student's transcript.
-Students may withdraw from courses after the census date in WebAdvisor or they may submit a completed change form to Enrollment Services prior to the withdrawal deadline also listed on the academic calendar.
+Students may withdraw from courses after the census date in WebAdvisor, myCCinfo, or they may submit a completed Change Form to Enrollment Services prior to the withdrawal deadline also listed on the academic calendar.
 Withdrawals are recorded on the student's transcript as a withdrawn (W) course.
 After the withdraw deadline, a student may submit a completed petition with their instructor's permission to Enrollment Services.
 Additional documentation may be requested, and approval is not guaranteed.
 Check the refund schedule for any applicable charges.